Entrées par

 Connects speakers (tweeter, midrange, bass, subwoofer) and subwoofer.

 Supports multi-channel output (par exemple.
-5.1-channel, 7.1-channel) to realize immersive sound.
+5.1-canal, 7.1-canal) to realize immersive sound.

 4. Control and interface unit